Postal Exam: USPS Virtual Entry Assessment – MP 476

-Recently, the assessment has been revised to prioritize customer satisfaction.
+Recently, the 476 virtual entry assessment has been revised to prioritize customer satisfaction.
 The US postal service developed the postal examinations to find employees who could ensure this.

 The USPS exam is a prerequisite for an entry-level position in the US postal service.
 If you are applying to any position that requires handling and distributing mail, you will likely sit a USPS exam.

-The USPS 476 exam deals predominantly with mail processing positions.
+The USPS assessment test 476 deals predominantly with mail processing positions.
 The examination is almost identical to the 475 USPS exam; however, there are differences in the questions concerning work scenarios.

-There are a total of five sections to the 476 exams.
+There are a total of five sections to the post office assessment test 476.
 Each one examines the applicant’s personality and your approach to handling mail.

 Because of the focus on customer satisfaction, the US postal service has prioritized candidates that can handle members of the public well.